Last Updated on

 Choose the perfect money transfer or exchange rate service that’s safe and suits your needs.

 There are a handful of things you need to consider prior to choosing a reliable money transfer service.
-You need to know the safety of your money, the currencies exchange rates, transfer fees, speed, as well as the service you’ll be using – will it be online or phone support service?
+You need to know the safety of your money, the currencies exchange rates, transfer fees, speed, as well as the service you’ll be using – will it be for online payments or phone support service?

 If you are unsure between choosing WorldFirst or TransferWise to transfer money overseas, this comparison will provide you a chance to understand more about each transfer service.
 And how different they are from each other.